Nicanor (Antipatrid general): Career

 Nicanor deluded the Athenians with false hopes.
 Instead of surrendering Munychia, he took the opportunity to surprise the inhabitants of Piraeus, occupying it with a strong garrison.
 Nicanor declared his intention to hold both fortresses for Cassander.
 Alexander the Great's mother, Olympias, at this time on friendly terms with the regent, commanding Nicanor to withdraw his troops, but with no success.
 Similarly, Alexander, the son of Polyperchon, who arrived in Attica the following spring (318 BC), at the head of a considerable army, was ineffective in persuading Nicanor to withdraw from the fortresses.
 Polyperchon accused Phocion of being a traitor and he was sentenced to death along with his supporters in May 318 BC.
+After this one of Phocion's supporters, the later head of all of Athens, Demetrius of Phalerum, fled to Nicanor.
 An assault on Pireaus by Polyperchon was repelled.

 Shortly afterwards, Cassander arrived with a fleet of ships given to him by his ally Antigonus, and Nicanor gave him possession of Piraeus and Munychia.
 Nicanor was quickly dispatched by Cassander with the fleet to the Hellespont, where he was joined by the forces of Antigonus, while Polyperchon was campaigning in the Peloponnese.
 In July 317 BC, Nicanor was defeated by Cleitus, Polyperchon's admiral, in a naval battle in the Bosporus.
 However, during the night Antigonus crossed the straits into Europe and at dawn attacked and destroyed Cleitus' army while Nicanor surprised the enemy fleet and also gained a complete victory by destroying or capturing almost all of the enemy's fleet (see: Battle of Byzantium).
 Polyperchon suffered another devastating defeat at Megalopolis and his allies began defecting to Cassander.
 Cassander captured Aegina, Salamina and the Panaktos fort, gradually encircling Athens.
 In the summer of 317 BC, the Athenians now under Demetrius of Phalerum allied themselves with Cassander.